smattymatty/mathew-storm-site/philo_content/labyrinth-of-sisyphus/Chapter 8 - The Testing Ground.md

 "Your Majesty," Sisyphus said, not standing.
 "Bit late for confessions."

 She stepped inside.
 Closed the door behind her.
-Set the lamp on the floor between them and sat across from him with the practiced grace of someone used to maintaining composure in impossible situations.
+Set the lamp on the floor between them and sat across from him with the practiced grace of someone used to maintaining composure.

 "I'm not here to confess," she said.
 "I'm here to understand."